Updated: Apr 11

 At the forefront of this violence are populations on the margins of society, including migrants and refugees.
-For the latter, police violence is experienced regularly as soon as they enter French territory.
-The emblematic example of these practices on migrant populations is that of the Manche department and in particular of the agglomeration of Calais.
+For these people on the move, police violence is experienced regularly as soon as they enter the French territory.
+The emblematic example of these practices on migrant populations is that of the Manche department, and in particular, the agglomeration of Calais.

-While Calais has had to face this violence for more than ten years now, it took a journalist being physically attacked by French police and a "migrant hunt" in the heart of Paris recently for this reality to end up attracting public opinion and illustrating, even if furtively, the erratic management of the migration "crisis" by the French and European authorities.
+While Calais has had to face this violence for more than ten years now, it took a journalist being physically attacked by French police and a recent "migrant hunt" in the heart of Paris, for this reality to end up attracting public opinion and illustrating, even if furtively, the erratic management of the migration "crisis" by the French and European authorities.

-The President of the Republic, guardian of the constitution and of the values of the Declaration of the Rights of Man and of the Citizen, remains camped in denial, to the point of coming into conflict with the North American media who dare to put into question the ideal of France of the humans right.
+The President of the Republic, guardian of the constitution and of the values of the Declaration of the Rights of Man and of the Citizen, remains camped in denial, to the point of coming into conflict with the North American media who dare to put into question the ideal of France of the human rights.

 If you want to support non-profits that help migrants, refugees and people experiencing homelessness, please check out the following organizations: